 Related Reading: Should I Mediate My Divorce?

 Motion For Default

-If your spouse still doesn’t respond, next up you must file a “Motion for Default.”
+If your spouse still doesn’t respond, next you file a “Motion for Default.”

 This says you did everything you could to serve your spouse with no results.
-By failing to respond in time, they’re in default, and this motion requests a judgment in your favor.
+By failing to respond in time, they’re in default.
+This motion formally requests a judgment in your favor.

-In most cases, this means you, the filing party, will get everything asked for in the initial petition for divorce.
-If you can’t find your spouse, and without their direct participation, the court can now divide any marital property, rule on child custody, and offer other declarations.
+In most cases, this means you, the filing party, get everything asked for in the initial petition for divorce.
+If you can’t find your spouse, and without their direct participation, the court can now divide any marital property, rule on child custody matters, and offer other declarations.

 Related Reading: How Are Assets Split In A Divorce In California?